GhostTalker/RebootMadDevice/README.md

-# RebootMadDevice V3 - DB version
+# RebootMadDevice V4 - Flygon API version ( under developing)
 Reboot ATV devices via ADB or PowerSwitch when device is not responding to MAD or RDM.

 Only works with Python 3.6 and above.